-At the University of Louisville, our Panhellenic sororities coordinate one primary recruitment process each year, which occurs the first weekend after classes start.
-Fall 2020 recruitment is scheduled to take place August 20th through August 23rd.
+At the University of Louisville, our Panhellenic sororities coordinate one primary recruitment process each year, which occurs the first weekend of the school year.
+Fall 2020 recruitment is scheduled to take place August 18th through August 23rd.
 Any of the information on this page is subject to change based on recommendations from the University of Louisville and Governor Beshear related to the coronavirus pandemic.

 You can register for recruitment here beginning May 1st.

 Primary Recruitment is a process coordinated by the College Panhellenic Council (CPH) that occurs each fall and is the best way to meet all eight National Panhellenic Sororities at UofL.
 As a new or returning student, primary recruitment allows you to get connected on campus and form a network of close friends within just a few days.

 Women that register for recruitment are placed in small groups with fellow students participating in the recruitment process.
 Each small group has two Panhellenic Recruitment Ambassadors or “PRAs” that serve as mentors and provide guidance to women in their group.
 The recruitment process allows women to create bonds and find a support system during the first few weeks of classes.

 Registration for recruitment will open on May 1st and closes at 11:59pm on August 17th.
 The registration form is an opportunity for you to tell each chapter a bit about yourself before the recruitment process starts.
 Here are the things you'll want to prepare prior to registering for recruitment: a high quality photo that clearly shows your face; your high school GPA, class rank, ACT/SAT scores, as applicable; information about your involvement in high school and college (if applicable), including clubs, sports, jobs, volunteer service, awards, scholarships, and any recognition you received.
 You will be able to update many of the fields on the registration form throughout the summer.